scylladb/scylladb/docs/operating-scylla/index.rst

   * :doc:`Diagnostics tools </operating-scylla/diagnostics/>` - What tools are available for diagnosing problems with ScyllaDB

 .. panel-box::
-  :title: Learn More About Scylla
+  :title: Learn More About ScyllaDB
   :id: "getting-started"
   :class: my-panel

-  * :doc:`Scylla Features </using-scylla/features>` - Feature list for Scylla Open Source and Scylla Enterprise
+  * :doc:`ScyllaDB Features </using-scylla/features>` - Feature list for ScyllaDB Open Source and ScyllaDB Enterprise